BBpezsgo/Interpreter/README.md

 - `--heap-size|-hs <size>` Specifies the HEAP size (only valid for the default and brainfuck modes).
 > [!NOTE]
 > For brainfuck, if you specify zero, the HEAP will not be initialized, and wherever you try to access it, it will not compile.

+> [!NOTE]
+> Because of how HEAP represented in brainfuck, its size can't be larger than 126.

 - `--console-gui|-cg` I use this mode for debugging.